simplex-chat/simplex-chat/PRIVACY.md

 **Keeping your data secure**.
 SimpleX Chat is the first messaging platform that is 100% private by design - we neither have ability to access your messages, nor we have information about who you communicate with.
 That means that you are solely responsible for keeping your device and your user profile safe and secure.
 If you lose your phone or remove the app, you will not be able to recover the lost data, unless you made a back up.

 **Storing the messages on the device**.
-Currently the messages are stored in the database on the device without encryption - this will be added in the future.
+Currently the messages are stored in the database on your device without encryption.
 It means that if you make a backup of the app and store it unecrypted, the backup provider may be able to access the messages.

 **No Access to Emergency Services**.
 Our Services do not provide access to emergency service providers like the police, fire department, hospitals, or other public safety organizations.
 Make sure you can contact emergency service providers through a mobile, fixed-line telephone, or other service.